felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 ## Conclusion

-So with that being said, there are two ways to do this.
+So with that being said, there are two ways to implemente our WordPress.
+Elastic Beanstalk and Infrasture as code.
-By this point, this url is not secure.
-We need to hook-up a custom domain to our application load balancer.